-10.5 HDF5 Encoding
+10.4 HDF5 Encoding

-The HDF-5 encoding of the data set and its metadata is discussed in Annex G.
+The HDF-5 encoding of the data set is discussed in Annex G.

 11. DATA PRODUCT DELIVERY

 This section describes how the Surface Current Data Product is to be delivered from the HO to the end user (i.e., navigation officer, route planner, etc.).
 HDF5 is the standard format for surface current data exchange.